naukri-engineering/Suggestor/README.md

 **Features and functionalities**
  - Obtain list of suggestions from a given url
  - Support for multiple substrings separated with defined tokens
  - Cache the url responses automatically.
-Please note that the URL should return appropriate `cache-control` header for caching to work.
+This will prevent extra network calls.
+Please note that the responses should return appropriate `cache-control` header to enable caching.
- - Invalidate cache even before the items have expired.
+ - Invalidate cache even before the items have expired
+ - Add delay time to wait before the network call is initiated
+ - Show suggestions only if the user enters a string of some minimum length

 To make the library more generic we have given following interfaces which you can implement accordingly :
- - `ParsingListener` : Implement its `parseApiResponse` method with your own way of parsing api responses.
+ - `ParsingListener`: Implement its `parseApiResponse` method with your own way of parsing api responses
- -  `URLQueryListener` : Use this interface to generate your own url queries .
+ -  `URLQueryListener`: Use this interface to generate your own url queries

 Provide these interfaces using the setter methods:
- - `ParsingListener` : `setParsingListener(ParsingListener)`
+ - `ParsingListener`: `setParsingListener(ParsingListener)`
- - `URLQueryListener` : `setUrlQueryListener(URLQueryListener)`
+ - `URLQueryListener`: `setUrlQueryListener(URLQueryListener)`
- - `Loading Indicator` : `setLoadingIndicator(Loading Indicator)`
+ - `Loading Indicator`: `setLoadingIndicator(Loading Indicator)`

 Custom Attributes which you have to define in layout xml while creating an CustomAutoCompleteEditText instance :
   - `threshhold`:  The minimum no. of characters that should be typed to display list of suggestions.